 Your goal is to get the level of lightness/darkness you want in the photo.
 A level that allows you to show through the picture the scene as you see it or want to transmit it.
 To do that, you have to decide the combination of ISO and how much light you want to reach the sensor.

 "So how do I control the amount of light reaching the sensor?"

 To get it right and never forget it, you should first visualize the journey that the light makes to get to the sensor.

 This journey will lead you to the well-known exposure triangle that I'll talk about in great length in section 5.

-The elements that are part of the exposure triangle (aperture, shutter speed and sensitivity) allow you to control the amount of light that reaches the sensor in your camera and, therefore, the exposure.
+Two of the elements that are part of the exposure triangle (aperture, shutter speed and ISO) allow you to control the amount of light that reaches the sensor in your camera and, therefore, the exposure.

 How to control exposure: initial thoughts